lutzer/interpart/README.md

 * edit `nano ~/.bashrc` and add line `~/interpart/modules/input/.venv/bin/python ~/interpart/modules/input/run.py` (change path to module if necesarry)
 * run `sudo raspi-config` and set up to boot pi in cli automaticaly

-### TODO

-* do we need a translation check when changing question/goodbye/greetings?